I hope so, anyway…

 One male is definitely the alpha around here and sees off any other robins that he doesn’t want for his personal gratification.
 One day he surprised me with a gymnastic performance high above the feeders.
 I had very little thinking time.
 The first few shots, on 800 ISO were totally blurred, but luckily he was happy to wait for me, so I quickly upped the ISO to 3200 and managed to get some shots.
 They aren’t the best quality pictures I ever took, but I haven’t seen any paired robin pictures before, so I was pretty chuffed.
 Hopefully this activity will result in more babies due to fledge perhaps early June.

 An even bigger surprise came two days later, when the cock-robin and his partner performed again, just as I was having my lunch!
 The camera was beside me, still switched on, but I had even less time to think about the settings on the camera than the first time.
 I just picked it up and shot the sequence on the settings it had…800 ISO…then quickly upped to 2000 ISO, giving 1/800th sec at f/8 for the shot below.
-Although the wings are blurred, I quite like the effect of the motion on a couple of them.
+Although the wings are blurred, I quite like the effect of the motion.
 Third time lucky?
 No chance!

 The next group of robin images use May blossom (common hawthorn) to make a frame for the birds and try to create something a bit different.
 A branch was tied up near the feeders and an area trimmed back to make a clear landing spot, to encourage the birds to land where I wanted them.
 The method has had limited success but you have to be nifty with the photography, as the branches wilt quickly.
 I found it helped to swap to another branch after an hour or so, give the first branch water to revive it, then swap again.